pebble-dev/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 #include <pebble.h>
 ```

-After this first line, we should begin with the recommended app structure,
+After this first line, we begin with the recommended app structure,
 specifically a standard C `main()` function and two other functions to help us
 organize the creation and destruction of all the Pebble SDK elements.
 This helps
 make the task of managing memory allocation and deallocation as simple as